-Negin Kianfar’s latest documentary follows an elderly Iranian couple in their nineties keen on environment protection, as they try to clean up Tehran.
+This documentary follows an elderly Iranian couple in their nineties keen on environment protection, as they try to clean up Tehran.
 Deeply concerned with the environment they live in, they begin a non-government organization to protect their city.
 In the busy and overcrowded Iranian capital, they start by helping the council educate people in recycling.
 Not too many people are interested in what they have started but nevertheless, they keep on organizing seminars in Tehran University, even if only 5 people join.
 After decades of determination and hard work, Eve and Adam finally see their efforts begin to make a difference.

 According to an Iranian specialist on sex change operations, “if Iran is a paradise for transsexuals, it’s because of the good support of the authorities.”
 Because the Koran doesn’t say anything on the subject, transsexuality isn’t forbidden in Iran and transsexuals don’t have to fear prosecution.
 Ayatollah Khomeini even granted religious permission for people to get sex change operations.
 All the same, transsexuals in Iran do not make a habit of broadcasting the fact that they feel awkward in their bodies.